 FACTS

 Mental illness is the number one risk factor for suicide.
-Nearly half of those who die by suicide lived with known a mental illness at the time of their death.
+Ninety percent of those who died by suicide in 2021 lived with diagnosable mental illness at the time of their death.
 [2] Many others deal with undiagnosed mental health conditions.
 But engaging in treatment greatly reduces an individual’s risk.
 The Well Community helps members access treatment to manage their conditions.
 Staff assist them in locating community services and qualified mental health providers, as well as encourage them to follow their treatment plans.

 Substance use increases risk.
 Those who struggle with substance use disorder and addiction are significantly more likely to die by suicide.
 [4] Many times, this compounds the risk of those dealing with mental illnesses, as those who live with mental health conditions are more likely to abuse drugs and alcohol.